Your draw process

 Your players can take your published entry list, hash it independently using any SHA-256 tool, and compare it to the certificate.
 If the hashes match, the list is exactly what it was when the draw fired.
 If they don't match, it wasn't.

 Any change to the entry list after hashing – adding a row, removing a ticket, correcting a single character – produces a completely different hash.
-If your published list does not match the certificate, it will appear to the world that the entry list was altered after the draw.
+If your published list does not match the certificate hash, it will appear to the world that the entry list was altered before, during or after the draw.
 By you, the operator.
-There is no innocent explanation for this.
+There are very few easily explained or innocent reasons for this.

 Four steps.
 Permanent proof.